Jean M. Auel: Career as novelist

 In 1977, Auel began extensive library research of the Ice Age for her first book.
 She joined a survival class to learn how to construct an ice cave, and learned primitive methods of making fire, tanning leather, and knapping stone from the aboriginal skills expert Jim Riggs.

 The Clan of the Cave Bear was nominated for numerous literary awards, including an American Booksellers Association nomination for best first novel.
 It was also later adapted into a screenplay for the film of the same name.

 After the sales success of her first book, Auel has been able to travel to the sites of prehistoric ruins and relics, and also to meet many of the experts with whom she had been corresponding.
 Her research has taken her across Europe from France to Ukraine, including most of what Marija Gimbutas called Old Europe.
 In 1986, she attended and co-sponsored a conference on modern human origins at the School of American Research, Santa Fe.
-She has developed a close friendship with Doctor Jean Clottes of France, who was responsible for the exploration of the Cosquer Cave discovered in 1985 and the Chauvet Cave discovered in 1994.
+She has developed a close friendship with Doctor Jean Clottes of France, who was responsible for the exploration and the scientific study of the Cosquer Cave discovered in 1985 and the Chauvet Cave discovered in 1994.

 In October 2008, Auel was named an Officer of the Ordre des Arts et des Lettres by the French Minister of Culture and Communication.